MCP Server

 view-sharing

-View report sharing settings and public share URLs.
+View report and overview sharing settings and public share URLs.
 If a user says "share link", they mean this tool.
+Target a report with report_id or an overview with overview_id — one or the other, never both.
 Use action to choose the operation:

 view-team